curbengh/curbengh.github.io/source/_posts/secure-node-modules-snyk.md

 13. If fix is available, run `$ snyk protect`.
 14. In step 10, if you choose to ignore, Snyk will ignore the issue for 30 days by default (even after you run `snyk test`.
 Once elapsed, `$ snyk test` will say there is vulnerability again (and fail your build/CI).
 If you find it annoying, you can delay the expiry date in `.snyk`.
 15. Lastly, link the project to your Snyk account, `$ snyk monitor`.
 Your project will shows up at your Snyk account.
 Go to the project setting and add your github repo link.
 This is necessary to remove usage quota for open-source projects.
-16. Optional: add `snyk test` and `snyk protect` command to your CI script to protect your CI build image.
+16. Optional: add `snyk test`, `snyk protect` and `snyk monitor` commands to your CI script to protect your CI build image.

+***Attention:*** Snyk depends on GNU version of `patch` utility, so you need to install it if the CI build environment is Alpine or BSD.
+Otherwise, `snyk protect` won't work.

 Alternatively, you could integrate directly to your remote repo (github/gitlab).
 This integration allows Snyk to automatically create pull/merge request.
 Enable this by going to your Snyk account and Integrations tab.
 {% cloudinary 20181001/snyk-integration.png %}